Learn / Blog / Article

 Here are four user-driven analysis tools that will help you understand your website from the users’ perspective, plus a few examples of how they can be used to analyze and improve performance:

-1. See on-page interaction with Heatmaps
+1. Heatmaps: to see on-page interaction

 Numbers and data from traditional analysis are valuable for measuring your site’s performance in a quantitative way.
 But like in the example above with MADE.com, eventually you’re going to reach a point where numbers and charts aren’t enough; you’ll need to dig deeper to understand what’s really going on when people visit your site.